-Cryptolects and prison code words have evolved through ages.
-In the 1500s, secret prisoner languages were referred to as "thieves' cant" or "peddlers' French," but codes aren't just for prisoners: there's evidence everyone from Parisian sex workers to dope peddlers to hobos have crafted their own communication methods in part to hide the nature of their business.
+Cryptolects and prison code words have evolved through the ages.
+In the 1500s, secret prisoner languages were referred to as "thieves' cant" or "peddlers' French," but codes aren't just for prisoners: Everyone from Parisian escorts to dope peddlers to hobos has crafted their own communication methods to hide the nature of their business.

 What do prison slang words mean?
 Here's a handy guide in case you ever find yourself facing the long arm of the law.

 Meaning: If you were a teen girl in the early '00s, there's a pretty good chance you used some incarnation of this phrase on your AOL Instant Messenger away message, probably to the effect of "Away at the mall with Katie.
 Hit me on my celly!"
 It was the golden age of RAZR phones and cheeky nicknames.
 However, the phrase means something very different for prison inmates.
 According to those in the know, "celly" - or "cellie" - is slang for cellmate.

 Use It In A Sentence: "My celly is my best friend; take it up with me if you have issues with him."700101Is this real lingo from behind bars?

 Meaning: This slang phrase is even more grotesque than it sounds.
 In prison life, a diaper sniper is a child molester.
 According to Margot Bach, who spoke to ABC on behalf of the California Department of Corrections, taking out a diaper sniper "would gain [the killer] a lot more respect among the other inmates."